DeveloperSwastik/Calculator/README.md

-# Python Program of Basic Calculator
+# Calculator
-_This Repository contain all code and file related to this python project on "Calculator"_

-## About Project
-### This is a simple calculator which can do multiplication, division, addition, subtraction
+_Calculator is smimple GUI base software which is use to do multiplication, division, addition, subtraction._

-## Description of buttons use in program
+## Description of buttons

 |Button|Desription         |
 |:---: |---                |
 |+     |Addition           |